 Actual occupancy of the Authority's residence halls for the fall 2019 semester was 91.0% of design capacity, after having added over 6,337 new beds since fall 2003.
+Consistent with historic trends of lower occupancy in the spring than in the fall, the occupancy for the spring 2020 semester was 84.4% of design capacity until the campuses were closed due to the COVID-19 pandemic and related public health mitigation efforts.
+See "COVID-19" herein.
 The predictable schedule, quality and funding of facility improvement projects reduces the likelihood of substantial unanticipated project requirements and their attendant inconvenience and expense.
-The revenue stream from the System Projects directly funds a system capital improvement reserve, and the revenue stream from the Campus Projects, implemented after 1999, directly funds a designated capital improvement reserve for these projects.
-For further information relating to demand for Authority residence facilities, see Appendix A - "STATE UNIVERSITIES SELECTED FINANCIAL AND STATISTICAL INFORMATION."
+The revenue stream from the System Projects directly funds a system capital improvement reserve, and the revenue stream from the Campus Projects, implemented after 1999, directly funds a designated capital improvement reserve for these projects For further information relating to demand for Authority residence facilities, see Appendix A - "STATE UNIVERSITIES SELECTED FINANCIAL AND STATISTICAL INFORMATION."